RPcb/ARNN/README.md

 ***********************************************************************************************************
 Note:

-1. For Lorenz model simulation,
+1. For Lorenz model simulation, there are the following three cases:

    noise-free & time-invariant cases:  use "Main codes/mylorenz.m" to generate high-dimensional data, set ""noisestrength = 0" in "Main codes/ApplicationCode_ARNN.m";

    noisy & time-invariantcases: use "Main codes/mylorenz.m" to generate high-dimensional data, set "noisestrength" to be 0.5, 2, 4 in "Main codes/ApplicationCode_ARNN.m", respectively;

    time-varying cases: use "Main codes/mylorenz_dynamic.m" to generate high-dimensional data, set "noisestrength = 0" in "Main codes/ApplicationCode_ARNN.m".

 2. For windspeed dataset, unzip the compressed files first, then